nest/nestml/doc/pynestml_toolchain/back.rst

    <p>

-Figure 3.5: From NestML to JSON: In order to interact with the ODE-toolbox, all declarations contained in the *equations* block are converted to JSON format.
+Figure 3.5: From NESTML to JSON: In order to interact with the ODE-toolbox, all declarations contained in the *equations* block are converted to JSON format.